| Figure | Value | Source |

 Yes.
 Non-resident owners face the same regulatory framework.
 The practical difference is that non-residents typically must operate through a Greek tax representative, who handles AMA registration, tax filings, and AADE communications on their behalf.

-Contact Buy Greece to discuss your property, or browse current listings filtered by Athens Riviera, Greek islands, and Peloponnese opportunities.
-Read more on rental yields in our Athens rental yields guide or visit our main FAQ portal for related questions.
+Contact BUY GREECE to discuss your property, or browse current listings filtered by Athens Riviera, Greek islands, and Peloponnese opportunities.
+Market data lives in the Greek Property Monitor.

-Disclaimer: This article summarizes Greek short-term rental rules as in effect on May 17, 2026.
+Disclaimer: This article summarizes Greek short-term rental rules as in effect in August 2026.
 Tax rates, registration procedures, and the geographic scope of the Athens moratorium can change with new legislation or ministerial decisions.
-Confirm current figures with Buy Greece or a qualified Greek tax advisor before making compliance or investment decisions.
-Buy Greece LLC does not provide legal or tax advice; we coordinate with licensed Greek lawyers and tax advisors who do.
+Confirm current figures with BUY GREECE or a qualified Greek tax advisor before making compliance or investment decisions.
+BUY GREECE LLC does not provide legal or tax advice; we coordinate with licensed Greek lawyers and tax advisors who do.